 Most of our work addresses middle stages of the life course:

 We pay attention to the specific order in which education, learning, and work experiences unfold.
-Much of what we do entails observing and modeling sequences with scaled data.
+Much of what we do entails observing and modeling sequences with scaled and qualitative data.

-Yet big datasets only take us so far.
+Yet observing steps in a process only takes us so far.

 People rarely make purely mechanical decisions on their journeys through school and work.
 Signals of belonging, and feelings such as passion, fear, and optimism influence how pathways unfold.
 This is why we spend a lot of time listening to people, and why our inquiries are sensitive to emotion, motivation, and identity.